wso2-attic/ballerina-integrator/README.md

 }
 ```

-A remote function in Ballerina indicates that it will be communicating with some remote service through the network.
+A remote function in Ballerina indicates that it communicates with some remote service through the network.
 In this case, the remote service is a MySQL database. `employeeDB` is the reference name for the MySQL client object which encapsulates aforementioned set of remote functions.
 The rest of the code is for preparing SQL queries and executing them by calling these remote functions of the Ballerina MySQL client.

 You can implement custom functions in Ballerina that perform specific tasks.
 For this scenario, we have included the following functions to interact with the MySQL database.